Sunilks879/simpleCal/README.md

 # simpleCal
-Simple Calculator consists of 2 modules
+Simple Calculator consists of 2 Services
 1.  mathoperator-app : this is the UI component
 2.  mathoperator-service : the core service which has the business logic

 # Buildng the application
-Execute the below command at root folder level
+Download the code to local directory with ``git clone https://github.com/Sunilks879/simpleCal.git``.
+Import the project to an IDE (Intellij was used to create this application).
-``mvn clean package -DskipTests``
+Once the code has been imported execute the below command at root folder level ``mvn clean package -DskipTests``
 -DskipTests is needed to skip the test written in ``mathopeator-app`` as that test cases are to test end-to-end (Smoke Test)